derektypist/build-a-salon-appointment/README.md

-# build-a-salon-appointment
+# Build A Salon Appointment

-Interactive Bash Program that uses PostgreSQL to track the customers and appointments for the salon
+Interactive Bash Program that uses PostgreSQL to track the customers and appointments for the salon.

+## Technologies

+Uses PostgreSQL and Bash.